-- 1. Upon receipt of a report of conduct prohibited by the policy that falls within the jurisdiction of the Office of Institutional Equity, the Office will offer the person who experienced the behaviors supportive and protective measures and invite the person to meet with a staff member to discuss the options available to the person and the process for filing a Formal Complaint. - 2.
-If the Complainant wishes to proceed with a Formal Complaint, the OIE staff will notify Respondent(s) of the allegations contained in the Formal Complaint and will conduct an investigation.
-Prior to the completion of the investigation, the parties will be provided an opportunity to review the evidence collected and submit a written response.
-The investigator will issue a pre-hearing investigative report.

-- 3. Upon completion of the pre-hearing investigative report, a Hearing Officer will preside over a live hearing at which each party will present witnesses and engage in cross-examination as allowed under the policy and will be advised by an advisor of their choosing or, if they have no advisor, one will be appointed by the University. - 4.
-Following the conclusion of the Hearing, the Hearing Officer will issue a written determination regarding responsibility using a preponderance of the evidence standard of proof.
+- 1. Upon receipt of a report of prohibited conduct, Campus Civil Rights will offer the person who experienced the behaviors supportive and protective measures and invite the person to meet with a staff member to discuss the options available to the person and the process for filing a complaint or violation. - 2.
+If the Complainant wishes to proceed with a complaint, staff will notify Respondent(s) of the allegations contained in the complaint or violation and the complainant will be provided with information about procedures and resources.
+Once notified, the investigator will conduct an investigation.
+Prior to the completion of the investigation, the parties will be provided an opportunity to review the evidence collected.
+Both parties are permitted to have an advisor of choice throughout the process. - 3.
+Upon completion of the investigation, a Hearing Officer or a Hearing Board will preside over a live hearing at which each party will present witnesses and engage in cross-examination as allowed under the policy and will be advised by an advisor of their choosing or, if they have no advisor, one will be appointed by the University. - 4.
+Following the conclusion of the Hearing, the Hearing Officer or Hearing Board will issue a written determination regarding responsibility using a preponderance of the evidence standard of proof.
 If applicable, the determination will include the sanctions to be imposed on the Respondent. - 5.
-The Investigator's findings will be provided to the Title IX Coordinator. - 6.
-Each party has the right to appeal the determination of responsibility to the Title IX Coordinator as outlined in the Discrimination Grievance Process.
+Each party has the right to appeal the determination of responsibility to the appropriate appellate officer